Gaining the Trust and

 Audrey is a manager and senior health care professional in a major hospital.
 She began a new role and was excited to bring her years of experience to lead a new team.

 Unfortunately, Audrey’s new boss turned out to be a micromanaging nightmare.
-Her team constantly gossiped about it and several had raised complaints about the boss with HR.
+Her team constantly gossiped about it and several had raised complaints about this difficult boss with HR.
 Audrey needed strategies to deal with her situation.
 She was looking for ways to acknowledge her team’s concerns without jumping on the gossip bandwagon.
 She needed to get her boss to trust her and stop micromanaging everyone!

 It was impacting her ability to do her job effectively.
 Audrey worried she was being too dramatic about her work problems.
 She sought out Michelle to get perspective and advice on how to lead her team without buying into the negative culture.